socrata-platform/geocoding-secondary/README.md

 ```

 \* `postal_code` source columns may be `number` columns, but really postal codes _should_ be of type `text`.

+##### Domain Wide Defaults
+A superadmin can set a domain wide default for any of the default values.
+These domain wide default values will be used unless overridden in a computation strategy.

+These can be set through the admin panel by providing the property to the `"geocoding"` configuration:

+* key: `"defaults"`
+* value:
+  A json object with the optional fields:
+  - `"address"`
+  - `"locality"`
+  - `"subregion"`
+  - `"region"`
+  - `"postal_code"`
+  - `"country"`

+Setting a domain wide default for `"country"` is encouraged as otherwise `"computationStrategy.defaults.country"` will be defaulted to `"US"`.

 ## Running
 To run the tests